 BPS Origins.
 English is the language of Shakespeare and Chaucer.

 If reflects the influences of centuries of international exchange, including conquest and colonization, from the linking through the 21st century.
-Source: Origin of English.
+Source: Origin of English English is being the part of the Indo-European language family, sharing common roots of the Indo-European language family, sharing common roots of the languages prevailing there.
+French and Germans are the closest cousins of English, among them.
+4,500 Anglo –Saxon words still survive today.
 The Learning Styles myth is thriving in higher education.
 Introduction Davies (1999) called for an ‘evidence-based’ approach to education, arguing that the design of new interventions in education was not sufficiently informed by rigorous evidence and that new interventions are then poorly evaluated.

 But a high school class in Amsterdam has started using it for educational purposes and you can check out the hard work they’ve done!
 Students at Het 4e Gymnasium Amsterdam have had their history class infused into their digital lives thanks to school principal Hans Verhage and the creative agency THEY.
 Royal College of Art - Academia.edu.
 The thesis analyses the visual space displayed in pictures, film, television and digital interactive media.

 The argument is developed that depictions are informed by the objectives of the artefact as much as by any simple visual... more The thesis analyses the visual space displayed in pictures, film, television and digital interactive media.
-The argument is developed that depictions are informed by the objectives of the artefact as much as by any simple visual correspondence to the observed world.
 The Big Human Timeline.
 Introduction This is a very simple idea, using students to create a human timeline – one student per century from the birth of Christ to today.

 This makes it a valuable technique for studying many pre-modern societies.
 Prosopography is an increasingly important approach within historical research.
 Seeing The Bigger Picture – Developing Chronological Understanding.
 A summary of points made at the London History Forum and at the Northern History Forum 2011/12 These notes address some facets of developing chronological understanding.

 The basic idea is that problem solving is at the heart of learning, thinking, and development.
 As people solve problems and discover the consequences of their actions–through reflecting on past and immediate experiences–they construct their own understanding.
 Learning is thus an active process that requires a change in the learner.
 This is achieved through the activities the learner engages in, including the consequences of those activities, and through reflection.
-People only deeply understand what they have constructed.
 Historical Interactive Timeline Interface.
 Approach 4 – Making the Industrial Revolution human.
 It can be hard to make the Industrial Revolution human – the term too easily conjures up images of vast machines or disease-ridden slums populated by hundreds or thousands of people – but not individual human beings that we can relate to.